416rehman/splite/README.md

 aliases: ["The aliases of the command - Must be unique"],
 usage: "A usage example for the command",
 description: "The description of the command",
 type: "Should be the same as the folder name of the command.
-Valid choices: INFO, FUN, POINTS, SMASHORPASS, NSFW, MISC, MOD, MUSIC, ADMIN, OWNER",
+Valid choices: INFO, FUN, POINTS, SMASHORPASS, NSFW, MISC, MOD, MUSIC, ADMIN, OWNER, MANAGER",
 clientPermissions: ["The permissions the client needs to run the command.
 Valid values in src/utils/permissions.json"],
 userPermissions: ["The permissions the user needs to run the command.
 Valid values in src/utils/permissions.json"],
 examples: ["An example of how to use the command"],